 Citation: Kolstoe, Sonja, and Trudy Ann Cameron.
 “The Non-market Value of Birding Sites and the Marginal Value of Additional Species: Biodiversity in a Random Utility Model of Site Choice by eBird Members.”
 Ecological Economics 137 (2017): 1-12.
 (Link; temporary free link.)

-Photos of three birding locations in the study area (top to bottom): Ridgefield NWR in Washington, Tualatin River NWR in Oregon, Nisqually NWR in Washington, by Jason Crotty.
+Photos of three birding locations within the study area (top to bottom): Ridgefield NWR in Washington, Tualatin River NWR in Oregon, Nisqually NWR in Washington, by Jason Crotty.